Zamalek: History

 Under Khedive Ismail the Island was called "Jardin des Plantes" (Garden of Plants), because of its great collection of exotic plants shipped from all over the world.
 French landscape designer De la Chevalerie designed the island's landscape plan, gardens, and plant nurseries.
 On the east shore a kiosk was built for attending the island and supervising its development.
 Although the area is known as "Gezira Island", this is an unknown nomenclature for those living in Cairo and adjacent areas, most Egyptians know the area simply as "Zamalek".

-The kiosk was replaced in 1869 with the Gezirah Palace, a U-shaped summer mansion, which was designed by Julius Franz Pasha and decorated by Karl Von Diebitsch.
+The kiosk was replaced in 1869 with the Gezirah Palace, a U-shaped summer mansion, which was designed by Julius Franz Pasha and decorated by Carl von Diebitsch.
 The palace was built and first used for guests attending the 1869 opening of the Suez Canal.
 Emperor Franz Josef I of Austria and Eugénie, Empress of the French were some of the noble guests of the palace.
 Today the Gezira Palace is the central part of the Cairo Marriott Hotel, with its rooftop having an open-air theatre facing the Nile.